ClickHouse/ClickHouse/docs/en/getting-started/install.md

 ### From Precompiled Binaries for Non-Standard Environments {#from-binaries-non-linux}

-For non-Linux operating systems and for AArch64 CPU arhitecture, ClickHouse builds are provided as a cross-compiled binary from the latest commit of the `master` branch (with a few hours delay).
+For non-Linux operating systems and for AArch64 CPU architecture, ClickHouse builds are provided as a cross-compiled binary from the latest commit of the `master` branch (with a few hours delay).

 -   [MacOS x86_64](https://builds.clickhouse.com/master/macos/clickhouse)
      ```bash